-Nearly one in three people suffer from teeth grinding, or bruxism, as it is traditionally termed.
-And, nearly 10% of those that grind their teeth do it so severely that their teeth are reduced to small nubs.
+Nearly 1 in 3 people suffer from teeth grinding, or bruxism, as it is traditionally termed.
+And, nearly 10 percent of those that grind their teeth do it so severely that their teeth are reduced to small nubs.
 This condition affects people of all ages, from childhood through adulthood, causing severe tooth damage, jaw disorders and headaches.

 While teeth grinding can happen at any point during the day, the majority of people do it at night.
 And, many don’t know that they are doing it, unless their sleeping partner or dentist mentions it.
 That is why it can take months, or even years, to be diagnosed, and by then significant damage may already be done.